Free Medical Camp in the Himalayas

 We analyse the processes of change that occur so that there is clear evidence for the need of events like this, and we use impact assessment 'maps' to try and define the developmental process.

-We communicate with all relevant stakeholders and ensure that the placements are collectively agreed, for example with regional administrations and village development committees in the solu Khumbu.
+We communicate with all relevant stakeholders and ensure that the placements are collectively agreed, for example with regional administrations and village development committees in the Solukhumbu region.

 Integrating with the community

-The living arrangements for placements ensures that volunteers develop a real insight into the lives of the community, which includes shopping locally, cooking local recipes, travelling on local transport and using community facilities like the early child development centres and attending community events.
+The living arrangements for placements ensures that volunteers develop a real insight into the lives of the community, which includes trekking through local villages, experiencing Tibetan Buddhism, cooking local recipes and using community facilities like Medical Clinic in Bumburi and the schools which we've developed.

 Long term commitment